benhoyle/website_manager/README.md

 Stick the SD card with loaded image into your Raspberry Pi 3.
 Plug in.

-(Optional: change the hostname, default user, password, root password, ssh settings etc.)
+(Optional but highly recommended: change the hostname, default user, password, root password, ssh settings etc.)

 SSH into the Raspberry Pi (with default settings: ```ssh pirate@black-pearl```, password: hypriot).